mozilla/version-control-tools/docs/mozreview/autoland.rst

 you.
 Note that it doesn't matter which review request in a given series you are on; all commits in the current series will be sent to Try.

-This option will open a dialog prompting for a Try string, with a link to the TryChooser Syntax Builder tool.
+This option will open a dialog prompting for a Try string, with an expandable panel for the TryChooser Syntax Builder tool.
 Once a build is started, results will be visible under the commits table in all review requests in the series, with links to Mercurial and Treeherder.